-It could be that it's simply not plugged in correctly.
-Ensure that the USB cable on both ends is firmly secure in their ports.
+If it's still not working, it could be that it's simply not plugged in correctly.
+Ensure that the USB cable on both ends is firmly secure in their ports (or if using the LCD panel, that it's paired to the same Wi-Fi network as Batocera).
 On the Batocera machine itself, it might be worth checking if it's functional on a different port (such as a USB 3.0 port if you were using a 2.0 port, or vice-versa).